KaiNorberg/GrayscaleRasterFont/README.md

 ### font2grf

-Can be used to convert modern font formats to .grf, for example .ttf to .grf.
+Can be used to convert other font formats to .grf, for example .ttf to .grf.

 The tool can be used with the following steps.